30-10-324. Definitions. As used in 30-10-301, 30-10-324, 30-10-325, and 30-10-327, the following definitions apply:

 (b) Compensation does not include:

-(i) payments to a participant based upon the sale of goods or services by the participant to third persons when the goods or services are purchased for actual use or consumption; or
+(i) payments to a participant based on the sale of goods or services by the participant to third persons when the goods or services are purchased for actual use or consumption; or

-(ii) payments to a participant based upon the sale of goods or services to the participant that are used or consumed by the participant.
+(ii) payments to a participant based on the sale of goods or services to the participant that are used or consumed by the participant.

 (2) (a) "Consideration" means the payment of money, the purchase of goods or services, or the purchase of intangible property.